joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 The Security Key route, which has different form factors like a Kensington fingerprint-scanner or a YubiKey, is a semi-replacement of the password, but, in order to onboard or activate it, you need a password.
 In theory I could send a prepped YubiKey to the user but that would I also need to set the PIN and how do I securely share this PIN with the user?

-The experience for the user with a Kensington fingerprint-scanner seems wonderful.
-Until they need the fall-back PIN, but the number of extreme happy flows seems wonderful before that happens can be impressive.
-However, when the system gets into a locked state somehow, requiring that fall-back PIN, we can only hope users can access the vault where the PIN is stored via their phone and not on their laptop or desktop.
+👉 The experience for the user with a (Kensington) fingerprint-scanner seems wonderful, until they need the fall-back PIN.

+The number of extreme happy usages before fall-back PIN is required, can be extensive.
+However, when the system gets into a locked state somehow, requiring that fall-back PIN, we can only hope users can access the vault where the PIN is stored if they don't remember it.

+👉 If the fall-back PIN is used rarely, that’s great, because that means that the primary authentication to the device is working; however, it also means the user used the PIN less often and is MORE likely to have forgotten it.

 ## Wrap up